zeeshanshaikh07/Codes/README.md

-# Competetive Programming
+# Competitive Programming

-These all are the competetive programming questions which I've solved on various platforms.
+These all are the competitive programming questions which I've solved on various platforms.